fdeblasio/pokeemerald-expansion/notes.md

 - More mugshots for other bosses?
 - Readjust wild/trainer levels so that parties aren't overpowered?
 - Go back and make rematch levels stronger/more consistent (don't forget to update evolutions)
+- Add macros for ORAS rematch mons even if they don't exist (like Wilton's Fraxure/Haxorus)
 - Update Elite Four palettes
     - battle_terrain/stadium/palette3-7.pal to better match types
 - Brendan/May rematches?
 (Route 103?)